Danack/Bristolian/docs/complaints/bristol_rovers.md

 Having heavy machinery operating in your street, with mud and debris being allowed to wash away, rather than being contained is a horrible experience of the people living there.

+## When will the planning application be approved?

+If I had to guess, I'd say somewhere between December 2023 and June 2024.

+Just filling out the rest of the required details, undertaking the legally required consultations and actually working out a project plan, seems likely to take a couple of months.

+Then there will be a bit more time for officers to do all the work they need to do to make sure the application is legal, and as mentioned, they are overworked due to a lack of staff.

+## Is there anything that can be done to speed up the process?

+Well, maybe being nicer to the lovely Councillor who is helping Rovers understand what they actually need to do to get planning permission might be an idea?

 ## Why did the Bristol Labour party blame the Greens for delay?